-If you're carrying a little excess weight in your midsection, you're far from alone; 54 percent of Americans suffer from abdominal obesity, according to a 2014 study published in the Journal of the American Medical Association.
+If you're carrying a little excess weight in your midsection, you're far from alone; 54 percent of Americans have from abdominal obesity, according to a 2014 study published in the Journal of the American Medical Association.
 When you sit down, that abdominal fat can cause your skin to roll and crease, creating horizontal lines in your skin that might be visible even when you stand.
 Lowering your body fat can help reduce the appearance of fat lines on your stomach and so can improving your posture.

 Reduce Your Calorie Intake to Burn Fat